hantuzun/hr-code/README.md

 <img src="example_hr_code.png" width="175">

+This image is 35 units tall and wide.

 ### This url `https://github.com/hantuzun/hr-code`

 The HR code above is the rendering of this url in the format below: